Long-term international migration, provisional: year ending June 2025

 Notes:

-1. Please see chart notes 1 to 4 and 13 in Section 9: Data sources and quality.
+1. Please see chart notes 1 to 7 in Section 10: Data sources and quality.

 Download the data

 The line chart in Figure 3 shows that non-EU+ nationals drove the large increases in immigration between 2020 and 2023.
 At the same time, there was a fall in the number of EU+ nationals coming to live in the UK.
-This fall begins around the time of the EU referendum in 2016, before accelerating after free movement for EU+ nationals ended when the UK left the EU in 2020.
+This fall in EU+ immigration began around the time of the EU referendum in 2016, before accelerating after free movement for EU+ nationals ended when the UK left the EU in 2020.

-The fall in total immigration in the latest year may be partly because of the immigration rule changes, which occurred at the beginning of 2024.
-Home Office visa application statistics also show the fall in 2024 for study visa applications (both main applicants and dependants).
-There have also been continued falls in applications for Health and Care Worker visas.
+The fall in total immigration in the latest year may be partly because of the immigration rule changes which occurred at the beginning of 2024.

 In this section we take a closer look at non-EU+ nationals who came to live in the UK.

 Data on reasons why non-EU+ nationals come to live in the UK are based on their original type of long-term visa, their asylum application or arrival under a resettlement scheme.
-As these are long-term migrants, they will only include people coming to work, study or stay for a year or more.
-Our definition of an asylum applicant can be found in Section 8: Glossary.
+As these data are for long-term migrants, they will only include people coming to stay for a year or more.
+Our definition of an asylum applicant can be found in Section 9: Glossary.

-Figure 4: Work and study continue to fall but remain most common reasons for non-EU+ immigration
+Figure 4: Work- and study-related remain the most common reasons for non-EU+ immigration

 Embed code